 All of use make mistakes.
 But financial analysts should try their best to avoid them, because every single mistake can prove costly, especially if the managers take an incorrect decision following your analysis.

-Interviewers try to learn a lot of things about you when asking the question.
+We try to learn a lot of things about you when asking this particular question:

-- If you are honest (everyone makes mistakes, but not everyone can admit it).
+- If you are honest, and humble (everyone makes mistakes, but not everyone can admit making them).

-- How the mistakes you made influenced you (if you struggle speaking about them, or if you see them as a lesson for the future).
+- How the mistakes you made affected you in job (if you struggle speaking about them, or if you see them as lessons).

-- If you take responsibility for your mistakes, or if you blame the others.
+- If you take responsibility for making a mistake, or if you always blame someone else.

-- If you could solve the problems that resulted from your mistakes.
+- If you did eventually solve the problems that resulted from your mistakes.

 - Describe a situation when you had to meet a tight deadline.